Skip to main content

 • One or two specialist options, for example: Syntax; semantics and pragmatics; phonetics and phonology sociolinguistics; psycholinguistics; linguistic project The options listed above are illustrative and may change.

 The options listed above are illustrative and may change.
-More information about current options is available on the Modern Languages website.
+More information about current options is available on the Linguistics and Modern Languages websites.

 Assessment